FIWARE/ops.Fuel-main-dev/README.md

 1  | Icehouse on CentOS 6.5     | available | CentOS           | 2014.1.1-5.1
 2  | Icehouse on Ubuntu 12.04.4 | available | Ubuntu           | 2014.1.1-5.1

+## User manual
+The user manual is available in the doc folder at https://github.com/SmartInfrastructures/fuel-main-dev/tree/si/2.1/doc.

 ## Known issues
 OPS-Deploy inherits some issues from Fuel 5.1.1.
 The main of them, are summarized below.